Ricoter/reservoir-computing/README.md

 # reservoir-computing
-reservoir computing to study choatic time series
+This is a project in which I try reservoir computing to study choatic time series